 Basically, once you have worked and contributed to a retirement account for a specific length of time, you become vested.
 If you leave your job before you’re vested, you can only take the amount you contributed yourself.
 Leaving after vesting means that you can take both your contributions AND your employer’s contributions.

 Employers offer 401(k) plans as a way for you to set aside money on your own and have it taken straight from your paycheck before taxes are deducted.
 Some employers match a portion of your contributions, which is basically free money for you.

 Roth 401(k)s are just like regular 401(k) plans except that you pay taxes on the money before it goes into your account.
 This way, when you retire and start to withdraw funds from the account, that money will be tax-free.

 An Individual Retirement Account (IRA) is a type of retirement account that you can set up on your own, without an employer.
-IRAs have similar advantages to 401(k)s, but the basic idea is that if you don’t qualify for an employer-sponsored plan, it’s a good place to look for one.
+IRAs have similar advantages to 401(k)s, and they’re a great option if you don’t have access to an employer-sponsored plan.
 Contributions are not taxed, but the withdrawals in retirement are.

 As you may have guessed, Roth IRAs are retirement accounts that are not sponsored by an employer and tax the contributions.
 The money withdrawn in retirement is then tax-free.

 403(b)s are the 401(k) equivalent for public school and non-profit employees.
 There is also a Roth option, where the contributions are taxed initially.